 Irish Seed Savers Association

-Irish Seed Savers (ISS) have made a major contribution to the protection and enhancement of nature on farms, gardens and generally throughout Ireland for almost 20 years.
-ISS conserve Ireland’s threatened genetic resources and maintain a public seed bank of over 600 varieties of seed.
+Irish Seed Savers Association (ISSA) have made a major contribution to the protection and enhancement of nature on farms, gardens and generally throughout Ireland for 30 years.
+ISSA conserve Ireland’s threatened genetic resources and maintain a public seed bank of over 600 varieties of seed.
 They preserve heirloom and heritage food crop varieties that are suitable for Ireland and local growing conditions, contributing to the nation’s food security.
-They provide a unique service to the nation in terms of supply of organic native seeds and plants in particular potatoes and apples trees.
+They provide a unique service to the nation in terms of supply of organic heritage seeds and apples trees.

 The 20 acre farm, gardens and visitor trail at Capparoe, Scarriff, Co.
 Clare is an inspiration, ably demonstrating best practice in organic farming and farming for nature.
-They supply materials, seeds, plants, vegetables, grains, fruit and native trees and know how to thousands of gardeners and farmers among many other individuals, groups and organisations, liaising with government departments, universities and gene banks worldwide.
+They supply seeds of vegetables, grains, herbs and edible flowers.
+As well as apple trees.

 They work tirelessly and with great dedication to promote biodiversity in all that they do, often with very little recourses and financial assistance.